Configure SSH with the Linux Auditing System | Teleport

 tsh.

-- A running Teleport Node.
-See the Server Access Getting Started Guide for how to add a Node to your Teleport cluster.
-On the Node,
+- A running Teleport Agent instance.
+See the getting started guide for how to add an agent to your Teleport cluster.
+On the agent,

 teleportmust be running as a systemd service with root permissions.